-Rookies who could start for all 32 NFL teams
+Rookies who could start for each of the NFL's 32 teams

 Philadelphia Eagles

 He isn't in line to take over the No. 1 tight end role -- that belongs securely to Zach Ertz.
 But there's a good chance that he'll have a role in this offense if the promise he showed this spring carries through the summer and into the fall.
 The second-round pick was a big-time playmaker at South Dakota State and showed off his soft hands and ability to separate during OTAs.
-At 6-foot-4, 260 pounds, he could be another red zone option for Wentz. -- Tim McManus
+At 6-foot-4, 260 pounds, he could be another red zone option for quarterback Carson Wentz. -- Tim McManus

 Washington Redskins